 Not a good dark rum at all ...
 Very bad flavour and blend cheating the market

 I'm generally not a big fan of American rums, but the Bayou (and also the Koloa) is one of the best.

 Smells and tastes slightly sweet with sugar, spice, maple, oak, and perhaps a light hint of bourbon.

 This is a nice rum that might do even better with age.
-The bottle doesn't say how long it's been aged, but I suspect it's still a bit young.
+The bottle doesn't say how long it's been aged, but I suspect it's still very young.

 I think I read this is aged 5 years.
 If I'm right, this is great for a 5 yr rum.
 Love the taste.
 Not too much burn